NynneKajs/glinty-granular-materials-vr/README.md

 This repository contains the code behind the project for _Rendering Glinty Granular Materials in Virtual Reality_.
 The article describing the project can be found [here](https://www.google.com/webhp?hl=da&sa=X&ved=0ahUKEwja-9SS5tn3AhVxSvEDHbrrB04QPAgI).
 The project is implemented in Unity version 2021.2.15f1.
-The demo (demo.exe) has been developed for Oculus Rift S and has not been tested for other versions.
+The demo (SandRenderingDemo folder) has been developed for Oculus Rift S and has not been tested for other versions.
 A unity project (TextureGeneration folder) has been added that allows the user to generate sand textures in the Editor.

 ## How to Use this Project